LeashQuiche/Data-Analysis-Project/README.md

 - createTestCase function creates two random test cases (hemoglobin and glucose) from 0-1 and creates/returns a new 1D array with the two points.

-- nearestNeighbor function takes in a 2D array of cartesian points and a randomly generated test case.
+- nearestNeighborIndex function takes in a 2D array of cartesian points and a randomly generated test case.
 Returns the index of the closest point in the 2D array to the test case.
 Method 1: Use indices and the distance function to create an array of points and return the index of the closest point.
-Method 2: Use KDTree *if you do this, you will not need to use the distance formula since this uses a spatial library
+Method 2: Use KDTree *if you do this, you will not need to use the distance formula since this uses a spatial library Returns the index of the closest point in the 2D array to the test case.

 - graphNearestNeighbor void function takes in a 2D numpy array (and a cartesian coordinate depending on createTestCase) and